hanbrandon/hanbrandon/README.md

 <p>
   👋&nbsp; hello!
 I'm Brandon, a self-taught full-stack web developer.🚀<br/>
-For the past few years, I have worked as a full-stack web developer at various startup companies and as a contract front-end developer at Apple.<br/>
+For the past few years, I have worked as a full-stack and front-end web developer at various companies.<br/>
 I love new business ideas and I'm always thinking of new ones.💡<br/>
 I want to create a platform service site that people love. <br/>Check out my main skillset below! ❤<br/>
 </p>